vondirath/UD---sellit/README.md

 * You will need a virtual server:
   * virtualbox - https://www.virtualbox.org/
   * vangrant - https://www.vagrantup.com
-  * note: this is not 100% necessary but recommended you can run: python runserver.py
+  * note: these are not 100% necessary but recommended. you can also run: python runserver.py
 * Your favorite command-line tool - https://www.gnu.org/software/bash/bash.html
 * latest version of pip (python installation package)
     * can update in CommandLine with: pip install --upgrade pip
 * Flask - http://flask.pocoo.org/
-* Flask_uploads - can download using command line with: pip install Flask-Uploads
+* Flask_uploads - can download using command line with:
+    * pip install Flask-Uploads
 * a web browser - https://www.google.com/chrome/
+* you need a google Client ID and Client Secret and put the clientID into the login.html template.
+* you need to download the JSON credentials (for offline) and put it in the top app folder.

 ### What is being utilized?
 ---------------